 Your Go Bag is what you will grab when you have to evacuate your home.

-It’s also what you will be carrying when you walk up to the table in the gymnasium that has been designated as an emergency shelter and register for a cot.
+It’s also what you’ll be carrying when you walk into the gymnasium that has been designated as an emergency shelter and register for a cot.
 Can you even imagine?
 Here’s hoping there’s some good stuff in there.

 So… What type of bag?
 And how many?

 Unless you have very small children who cannot carry their own stuff, you will want one bag for each person.
 We recommend a light but sturdy backpack, with a belt strap to take advantage of your child-bearing hips for support.
-(What, you don’t have child-bearing hips?
-You should get some.
-Click here to order… just kidding.)
+(If you don’t have child-bearing hips, click here to order a pair.)